ARES and HOTARC

 3) Send as instructed on form.

-HOTARC stands ready to serve the community with our communications skills, equipment, and license privileges—whether it be for special events, education, stormy weather, or other emergency conditions.
+HOTARC members stand ready to serve the community with our communications skills, equipment, and license privileges—whether it be for special events, education, stormy weather, or other emergency conditions.

 Weekly Training Net convenes every Monday at 8:00 PM on 145.15 MHz (–600 kHz, PL 123 Hz).
 Click here for the weekly Net Control Schedule.